Axia-Tech/AXIA-wiki/docs/learn/learn-validator.md

 - [Why You Should be A Validator on AXIASolar and AXIALunar](https://www.youtube.com/watch?v=0EmP0s6JOW4&list=PLOyWqupZ-WGuAuS00rK-pebTMAOxW41W8&index=2)
 - [Roles and Responsibilities of a Validator](https://www.youtube.com/watch?v=riVg_Up_fCg&list=PLOyWqupZ-WGuAuS00rK-pebTMAOxW41W8&index=15)
 - [Validating on AXIASolar](https://www.crowdcast.io/e/validating-on-axiasolar) - An explanation of
-  how to validate on AXIASolar, with Joe Petrowski and David Dorgan of Axia Technologies, along with Tim Ogilvie from Staked.
+  how to validate on AXIASolar, with Joe Petrowski and David Dorgan of AXIA Technologies, along with Tim Ogilvie from Staked.

 ## Security / Key Management